 - Sleep in comfortable clothes, adequate ventilation and complete darkness.

-- Eat foods rich in melatonin and vitamin B6 such as whole grains, nuts, sprouts and fresh fruits and vegetables.
+- Your diet for sleep must be rich in melatonin and vitamin B6 such as whole grains, nuts, sprouts and fresh fruits and vegetables.

-- A glass of warm milk (almond milk for those who are lactose intolerant, cow’s milk for others) taken in the night also helps you to sleep better because it provides calcium
+- A glass of warm milk (almond milk for those who are lactose intolerant, cow’s milk for others) at night helps you to sleep better

 - The practice of meditation has positive health effects such as improved energy and calmness of mind.
 There is research that suggests that meditation may aid in boosting the levels of melatonin.

 The best approach seems to be to follow the natural lifestyle approaches that boost the levels of this remarkable hormone.
-This can be achieved by a healthful diet, regular physical exercise, regularity in sleeping, avoiding late night activities and getting enough sunshine.
+You can achieve this by a healthful diet, exercise, avoiding late night activities and getting enough sunshine.